mcmwright/Notebooks/README.md

 Create a folder on your PC somewhere in your My Documents folder.

-Click on the button above that says **Download ZIP**, and save the contents of the resulting zip folder in your new folder.
+Click on the green button above that says **Clone or Download** and then select **Download ZIP**, and save the contents of the resulting zip folder in your new folder.
 You can achieve the same effect by right-clicking on the filenames above (e.g. `First.ipynb`) and selecting 'save file as', it's just a bit more laborious because you have to do it one at a time.